 - Hook-up wires – Buy on Amazon (solid core hook-up wires), Buy on Amazon (highly recommend getting few packs of those, very useful)

-- 2 line – for power+ ground from main rail to each custom PCB for hall sensors
+- 2 lines – for power+ ground from main rail to each custom PCB for hall sensors

-- 8 line – for signal between Arduino and hall sensors
+- 8 lines – for signal between Arduino and hall sensors

 - Straight headers – Buy on Amazon

 - Not required, wires can be soldered directly to the PCBs, but I like the finished look and clean assembly process (when everything pops into place 😉 )